 South Winnipeg Recreation Campus

 The City is building a new regional multi-use, multi-generational South Winnipeg Recreation Campus (SWRC) to meet the community’s recreation needs.
-The project will be built in multiple phases, with design work for Phase 1 starting in fall 2022 and construction expected in 2024-2026.
-Phase 1 includes gymnasiums, multipurpose rooms, indoor walking track and fitness area, a child care centre, and an outdoor spray pad.
-An addition to Pembina Trails Collegiate (50 Frontier Rd.), that supports vocational programs, will also be constructed as part of Phase 1.
+The project will be built in multiple phases, with construction for Phase 1 starting in spring 2026.
+Phase 1 includes gymnasiums, multipurpose rooms, indoor walking/running track, a fitness area, a café, a serving kitchen, a child care centre, and an outdoor spray pad.
+An addition to Pembina Trails Collegiate (50 Frontier Rd.), that supports vocational programs, is also being constructed as part of Phase 1.

 The City is building a new regional multi-use, multi-generational South Winnipeg Recreation Campus (SWRC) to meet the community’s recreation needs.
-The project will be built in multiple phases, with design work for Phase 1 starting in fall 2022 and construction expected in 2024-2026.
-Phase 1 includes gymnasiums, multipurpose rooms, indoor walking track and fitness area, a child care centre, and an outdoor spray pad.
-An addition to Pembina Trails Collegiate (50 Frontier Rd.), that supports vocational programs, will also be constructed as part of Phase 1.
+The project will be built in multiple phases, with construction for Phase 1 starting in spring 2026.
+Phase 1 includes gymnasiums, multipurpose rooms, indoor walking/running track, a fitness area, a café, a serving kitchen, a child care centre, and an outdoor spray pad.
+An addition to Pembina Trails Collegiate (50 Frontier Rd.), that supports vocational programs, is also being constructed as part of Phase 1.

 Background